Friday, August 16, 2024

 And finally, a big shout out to Erik Secker at Bourbon Penn for choosing the story.
 Bourbon Penn is a world leader in literary stories from the slightly offbeat to the weird.
 He's a brave editor as there is always an eclectic mix of styles and voices, which I love to see as a reader.

 Currently Reading: Apart from my usual novelette and long short story reads, I've just finished All the Light We Cannot See by Anthony Doerr, which impressed, especially in a thematic sense in terms of what it privileged regarding humanity and the arts and learning.
 Be prepared for an emotional hit though; after all, it is a WW2 novel.
-And I'm currently reading A Special Providence by Richard Yates, who was one of the finest writers to put pen to paper.
+And I'm currently reading A Special Providence by Richard Yates, one of the finest writers to ever put pen to paper.

 Monday, January 1, 2024